-Before the DMCA, it was very difficult for copyright owners to enforce their copyright online because most of the time the identity of the infringer would be unknown.
+Before the DMCA, it was very difficult for copyright owners to enforce their rights online because most of the time the identity of the infringer would be unknown.
 In these cases, copyright owners would end up having to directly sue the OSP just to force it to take down the infringing content.

 Have a Copyright Registration Certificate

+Here you can learn about additional benefits of copyright registration and also about how to use the copyright symbol to give notice of your rights.
 Have you seen others copy your content online?
 Our intellectual property lawyers at Solid Rep will:

 - Analyze your case